Securing Your Family’s Financial Future

 - What do I want to direct the doctors in the case if they need to resuscitate me?

-- If I become disabled how do I pay for nursing home or long term care?
-How do I make sure that the nursing home doesn’t eat up all of my estate?
+- If I become disabled how do I pay for nursing home or long-term care?
+How do I make sure that the nursing home doesn’t eat up all of my estates?

 Selecting the Right People: The Fiduciaries